openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

    mayactl volume info --volname <volume_name>
   ```

-  **Note:** Add namespace along with above commands if PVC is deployed in particular namespace.
+  **Note:** Add namespace along with above commands if PVC is deployed in a particular namespace.

 3. Get the current Jiva replica count using the following command.